amberisvibin/chibi-pc09/README.md

 - It will use a full 64k I/O space, using the upper 8 bits as a Device ID and the lower eight bits as a device address.
 This creates 256 I/O devices with 256 addresses each.
 This way, the device ID can be left in the upper address register, while the device address register is updated.

 - The graphics system will be more advanced than most homebrew computer projects.
 It will have a custom TTL logic graphics card that will be able to display 320x200 in 256 colours over VGA.
 If possible, there will be a high res mode, at 640x400 in 4 shades of grey.
-There will be 64k of double-buffered VRAM, interfaced through a DMA chip on the card.
+There will be 64k of double-buffered VRAM, interfaced via commands.
+These commands will include aan auto-change funcion, allowing entire images to be copied with ease.
+It will also have a text mode, utilizing bitmap copy from the character ROM.

 ### Todo: